 Also, as one scholar adds, “Soldiers cold-blooded enough to gamble over a dying victim’s cloak are not the kind of men to be hoodwinked by timid Galileans or to jeopardize their Roman necks by sleeping on their posts.”
-The priests actually outsmarted themselves.
+Exactly.

-In this age of pop psychology, variations on this theme are popular and will continue to arise.
-None will stand the weight of the documentary evidence against it.
+In this age of pop psychology, variations on this theme are in vogue and will continue to arise.
+None will stand the weight of the evidence against it.

 Even a casual reading of the gospels will point out that the disciples were caused to believe against their will (Luke 24:11).
 “Doubting Thomas” is a proverb of the English language.

 The disciples of the four gospels revealed themselves to be rugged, practical men.
-Christ rebuked them often for their lack of sensitivity and slowness to believe (Matthew 16:21-23).
+Christ rebuked them often for their slowness to believe (Matthew 16:21-23).
 The disciples displayed not one iota of the morbid excitement of the nervous system that causes mass hysteria.
 They were very much men of this world, not given to flights of imagination.

 The swirling events of crucifixion week didn’t even leave them time for the long psychological preparation necessary for hallucinations to take root.
 Their moods varied: John was stunned but dutiful (John 19:26-27); Peter was torn by guilt and remorse (Luke 22:62); Thomas was skeptical (John 20:25); two were distracted and numbed (Luke 24:13-17).

 How likely is it that two or more people would have the same hallucination?
-Not to mention 11 or even 500 (I Corinthians 15:6).
+Not to mention 11 or even 500 (1 Corinthians 15:6).